werf/website/pages_en/rails/200_real_apps/080_configuration.md

 Both objects store data in key-value pairs and provide them to Pods as environment variables, command-line arguments, or configuration files mounted in a selected container.

-ConfigMap stores non-confidential data in plain text, while Secret stores confidential data (various secret types) in base64 format.
+ConfigMap stores non-confidential data, while Secret stores confidential data (various secret types).

 You can learn more about these resource types in the official Kubernetes documentation ([ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/), [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)).
 This chapter discusses various use cases for ConfigMaps and Secrets using our application as an example.

 ## Storing application's config files in the ConfigMap

 Currently, the [nginx.conf]({{ page.base_url | append: page.examples_initial | append: "/.werf/nginx.conf" }}) config file gets copied into the image during the build.
 As a result, the image is rebuilt, and Pods are restarted each time the file is modified.
-In addition, there is no easy way to turn nginx.conf into a template.
+In addition, there is no easy way to benefit from templating in our `nginx.conf`.

 You can get around these obstacles by moving `.werf/nginx.conf` into a dedicated ConfigMap.
 This way, you can mount `nginx.conf` when deploying instead of adding the file during the build:
 {% include snippetcut_example path=".helm/templates/configmap-nginx.yaml" syntax="yaml" examples=page.examples %}
-Now let's add our ConfigMap to the Deployment - we will mount it as a file in the `frontend` container:
+Now, let's add our ConfigMap to the Deployment — we will mount it as a file in the `frontend` container:
 {% include snippetcut_example path=".helm/templates/deployment.yaml" syntax="yaml" snippet="nginx_conf" examples=page.examples %}
-Delete the no longer needed `.werf/nginx.conf` as well as a command to copy this file to an image during the build.
+We also need to delete the no longer needed `.werf/nginx.conf` as well as a command to copy this file to an image during the build.
 The Dockerfile for the `frontend` image will look as follows:
 {% include snippetcut_example path="Dockerfile" syntax="dockerfile" snippet="frontend" examples=page.examples %}

 ## Handling ConfigMap and Secret changes

 Note that by default, changes in ConfigMaps or Secrets mounted in a Deployment, StatefulSet, or DaemonSet will not trigger Pod restarts for the new configuration to take effect.
-To trigger Pod restart, you need to add annotations with hashes of all ConfigMaps and Secrets used by this Pod.
+To trigger Pod restart, you need to add annotations with checksums of all ConfigMaps and Secrets used by this Pod.
 In this case, the annotations will change in response to ConfigMap and Secret modifications, leading to the Pod restart.
-Below is an example of an annotation that includes the hash of the `nginx.conf`ConfigMap:
+Below is an example of an annotation that includes the checksum of the `nginx.conf` ConfigMap:
 {% include snippetcut_example path=".helm/templates/deployment.yaml" syntax="yaml" snippet="nginx_conf_checksum" examples=page.examples %}
 Note that you will need a unique annotation for each mounted ConfigMap/Secret.
->_The authors of this tutorial prefer to use operators like [stakater/Reloader](https://github.com/stakater/Reloader) instead of hash-containing annotations because they are simpler, more flexible, and easier to work with._
+>_The authors of this tutorial prefer to use operators like [stakater/Reloader](https://github.com/stakater/Reloader) instead of checksum-containing annotations because they are simpler, more flexible, and easier to work with._

 ## Values